JohnPetersons/DodgeTheDots/README.md

-This is a simple android game I amde in android studio.
+This is a simple android game I made in android studio.
 The point is to dodge the incoming dots for as long as possible.